-(AP) Premier Enrico Letta was putting his government's survival to confidence votes in Parliament on Wednesday amid a divisive split in Silvio Berlusconi's party that could at least temporarily save his fragile ruling coalition.
+(AP) Premier Enrico Letta is seeking confidence votes in Parliament amid a divisive split in Silvio Berlusconi's party that could at least temporarily save Italy's fragile ruling coalition.

-Letta warned Senators that Italy "runs a risk, a fatal risk" depending on the choices they make.
-It was a last-ditch attempt to persuade enough lawmakers to defy Berlusconi's call to bring down the government.
+Letta was briefing both chambers of parliament Wednesday on his plans to restart Italy's moribund economy in a last-ditch attempt to persuade enough lawmakers to defy Berlusconi's call to bring down the government.
 The key vote is in the Senate, where Berlusconi's allies have a narrow majority.

-But Berlusconi's People of Freedom party has been thrown into chaos, with several lawmakers and his closest ally and political heir Angelino Alfano openly defying him and saying they would support the government.
+But Berlusconi's People of Freedom party has been thrown into chaos, with his closest ally and political heir Angelino Alfano openly defying him and saying he would support the government.

-Berlusconi demanded Alfano and his four other ministers quit Letta's government ahead of a vote Friday that could strip the former premier of his Senate seat following his tax fraud conviction and four-year prison sentence.
+Berlusconi demanded Alfano and his four other ministers quit Letta's government ahead of a vote Friday that could strip the former premier of his Senate seat.